 Tom will be knighted today (17th July), at Windsor Castle, by the Queen.

-What has Captain Tom Moore been up to since he finished his challenge?
+What was Captain Tom Moore up to after he finished his challenge?

 Being promoted to an army Colonel on his 100th birthday

-On his 100th birthday yesterday, Tom has been made an honorary colonel, as a way of marking his remarkable NHS fundraising efforts.
+On his 100th birthday, Tom was made an honorary colonel, as a way of marking his remarkable NHS fundraising efforts.